Wednesday, May 12, 2010

 I cut holes to crochet into with a wonderful specialty rotary cutter blade called a skip-stitch blade.
 You have to have rotary cutting tools, but as a quilter, I'm well equipped with rotary cutting tools.

 You can order the skip-stitch blade from the manufacturer at skipstitch.com or from the Project Linus store.
 There are 3 varieties of skip-stitch blades.
-Use the "Original" skip-stitch blade on fleece.
+Read the descriptions and choose the one for fleece.

 I learned how to add an edging to fleece from this YouTube video created by one of the Chicago area Project Linus chapters.